373 Comments

 My mother (79) spits vitriol on Facebook like a machine gun.
 You can feel the malevolence.
 She proudly calls herself a militant feminist.
 Every accomplishment of mine (as a solo proprietor) is heralded as a proud blow against the patriarchy but doesn’t appear to be connected to my own efforts.

 Every one of my sister’s favorite movies is one she refers to as a feminist triumph.
-(I am sorry but Melissa McCartney playing against the fat trope isn’t about feminism - it’s just invented stereotypes.)
+(I am sorry but Melissa McCartney playing against the fat trope isn’t about feminism - it’s just inverted stereotypes.)

 Both of them are screaming into the void.
 Neither will tolerate the merest hint of an ideological challenge.
 They’ve outsourced their personalities and critical thinking to demonstrate their in-group cred.
 But really they’re just fighting the inevitable irrelevance of aging.
 They let their ideas become their identity (thank you @elgatomalo).
 Irrelevance is existential threat to them because there is no longer any there, there to give them context.